Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   To on-board a device, the Network Gateway responds to the JoinRequest issued by a device with a JoinAccept message.
-That message is encrypted with the device's AppKey and contains (amongst other fields) the major network's settings and a network random nonce used to derive the session keys.
+That message is encrypted with the device's AppKey and contains (amongst other fields) the major network's settings and a random nonce used to derive the session keys.
 * Data:
   MAC and application data.
 Application data are protected with AES-128 encryption, MAC related data are AES-128 encrypted with another key.